-The maple leaf transforms the accumulated starch into saccharose through photosynthesis.
-The starch is dissolved into crude sap, which is collected in spring and manufactured as maple syrup.
-This terrestrial transformation of the solar energy is the result of an association of celestial and terrestrial influences.
-The whole symbolism of the maple leaf derives from the manifestation of the Primeval Unity and its fundamental polarization between Heaven and Earth.
+The maple leaf transforms the solar energy into crude sap, which is collected and manufactured as maple syrup.
+According to the Chinese tradition, this transformation is the result of an association of celestial and terrestrial influences, of Heaven and Earth.

 The distinction between Heaven and Earth reflects the fundamental polarization of the Unity, of the Principle at the source of the manifestation of everything.
 The association of the Unity (1) with its polarization (2) depicts the whole game between the descent towards the manifestation of the Principle (1+2=3) and the ascent from the manifested to the Unity (3=2+1).

 The maple leaf perfectly illustrates the top-down and bottom-up movements between the Unity and its manifestation.
 They are depicted by the three palm leaves where the central palm depicts the Unity and the two others its polarization into two complementary poles.
 Moreover, they are also portrayed within each palm through its three points.
 Indeed, the central palm, figuring Unity, potentially contains its polarization; the two lateral palms, representing complementary facets of the Unity, have no reality outside It.

 As mentioned above, the fundamental polarization of the Unity manifests itself through two complementary poles, Heaven and Earth.